molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 You can do the tutorial in **Portuguese** via [this link](https://awarnach.mathstat.dal.ca/~joeb/PAML_lab_PT/Lab_PT.html).
 Many thanks to Letícia Magpali for the translation!

 Letícia Magpali and Esteban Salazar are working on a **Spanish** Language translation!
-Hopfully we can provide this soon.
+Hopefully we can provide this soon.

-If you woudl like to assist with the translation of these tutorials, please contacnt me.
+If you would like to assist with the translation of these tutorials, please contact me.

 <br>

 ## 1.6 &nbsp; Scientific ethics

-Beginning in 2022 we added a session dedicated to scientific ethics.
-Our discussions often touch on the many ways that science has “*unwritten rules*”, and how such rules can privilege members of some groups and serve as a barrier to members of other groups.
-If this is new to you, or if you just want to know more, here are a few resources.
+In 2022 we added a session dedicated to scientific ethics.
+Our discussions touch the “*unwritten rules*” of science, and how such rules can privilege members of some groups and serve as a barrier others.
+If you just want to know more, here are a few resources.

-One way that unwritten rules impact who succeeds in science is sometimes referred to as the “*hidden curriculum*”.
-These are best practices for success in STEM that first-generation and underrepresented minority students must navigate but are not taught in classrooms.
-With this in mind, we recently wrote a paper called ["Ten simple rules for succeeding as an underrepresented STEM undergraduate"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010101) to help make explicit the hidden curriculum of science.
+*  &nbsp; We recently wrote a paper called ["Ten simple rules for succeeding as an underrepresented STEM undergraduate"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010101) to help make explicit the "*hidden curriculum*" of science.

-Many of the *unwritten rules* of science are the same as those that operate in society at large, including racism operating within people who adhere to egalitarian attitudes.
-In the essay [“Science in the Belly of the Beast: my Career in the Academy”](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/Belly_of_the_Beast_2012.pdf) Joseph L. Graves, Jr. describes his personal experience with the unwritten rules of the academy, including the "one and one-quarter rule".
+* &nbsp; Many of the *unwritten rules* of science are the same as those that operate in society at large, including racism operating within people who adhere to egalitarian attitudes.
+In the essay [“Science in the Belly of the Beast: my Career in the Academy”](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/Belly_of_the_Beast_2012.pdf) Joseph L. Graves, Jr. describes his personal experience with the "*unwritten rules*" of the academy, including the "*one and one-quarter rule*".

 <br>
 <br>

 # 2. &nbsp; Content for additional activties

-## &nbsp; Additional readings and advanced topics
+## 2.1 &nbsp; Additional readings and advanced topics

 * A novel phenotype+genotype codon-model (PG-BSM) formulated to test and identify sites within a gene involved in phenotypic adaptation.
 This method does NOT require dN/dS>1 to infer adaptive molecular evolution!:<br>
 (_[Jones, C. T., Youssef, N., Susko, E., & Bielawski, J. P. (2020).
 A Phenotype–Genotype Codon Model for Detecting Adaptive Evolution.
 Systematic biology, 69(4), 722-738.](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/Jones_Susko_Bielawski-2020_PG-BSM.pdf)_)